Stephanieewelu/Software.Architecture.Packages/README.md

 - Enhance search with natural language processing capabilities.
 - Create a dashboard for visualizing package performance metrics.
 - Support for versioning of AI packages.
+- Implement a notification system for package updates.

 ## Future Enhancements